 Installed purchase price

-“Installed purchase price” is the amount charged by building contractors to convert manufactured housing from tangible personal property to realty.
+“Installed purchase price” is the amount charged, valued in money (even if it isn’t actually paid in money) by building contractors to convert manufactured housing from tangible personal property to realty.
 This includes, but is not limited to, amounts charged for installing a foundation and electrical and plumbing hookups.
 It does not include any amount charged for landscaping in connection with the conversion.

 Modular Homes